steipete/Aspects/README.md

 Delightful, simple library for aspect oriented programming.

-**Think of Aspects as method swizzling on steroids.** It allows you to add code to methods either per object or per class, and you can choose the insertion point (AspectPosition: before/instead/after).
+**Think of Aspects as method swizzling on steroids.
+It allows you to add code to methods either per object or per class**, and you can choose the insertion point (before/instead/after).
 Aspects automatically deals with calling super and is easier to use than regular method swizzling.

 Aspects extends NSObject with the following methods: